blocknetdx/documentation/docs/service-nodes/setup.md

 		![Key](/img/service-nodes/classic-genkey-response.png)

 	1. Copy the responses from the 2 commands for use in a later step.
-	1. Retrieve your private key for the nely created address.
+	1. Retrieve your private key for the newly created address.
 Type `dumpprivkey <ADDRESS>` using the new address and press the *Enter* or *Return* key.
 Example:
 		```
-		dumpprikey Bgcfsgh2FSHPVLB4VgmLYZdsyDR5pb8jKB
+		dumpprivkey Bgcfsgh2FSHPVLB4VgmLYZdsyDR5pb8jKB
 		```

 		--8<-- "privkey-warning.md"